usamakhalid147/azure-aks-terraform/Readme.md

 location
 aks_cluster_name
 node_count

 Any other variables you wish to configure

 Step 4: Plan the Deployment
 Generate an execution plan to see the actions Terraform will take to deploy the infrastructure:

 terraform plan

 Step 5: Apply the Configuration
 Apply the configuration to create the AKS cluster on Azure.
 Confirm the prompt to proceed with the deployment:

 terraform apply

 Step 6: Access the AKS Cluster
 After deployment, configure kubectl to connect to the AKS cluster:

 az aks get-credentials --resource-group <resource_group_name> --name <aks_cluster_name>

 Step 7: Verify the Cluster
 To verify the cluster is running correctly, use the following command to get the status of nodes:

 kubectl get nodes

 Cleanup
 To delete the AKS cluster and other resources created by this Terraform configuration, run:

 terraform destroy

 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-This format should be compatible as a `README.md` file, with clear steps for setup, usage, and cleanup of your Azure AKS Terraform deployment.